-Born in Eastern Kentucky.
+Born in East Kentucky.
 The same little pocket of coal mines and subsistence farms that spawned

 Tom T.Hall, the Judds, Rickey Scaggs, Keith Whitly, Billy Ray Cyrus, Rosemary Clooney, Noah Adams

 (National Public Radio) and Chuck Woolery (TV show host).
 Many notables from such a small corner of

 the country.
 Philosophers claim the Scotch-Irish who inhabit the area are genetically predisposed